Plumsail/forms-docs/SharePoint/general/roadmap.rst

+.. title:: Roadmap of Plumsail Forms for SharePoint

 .. meta::
-   :description: Planned and developed features of Plumsail Forms
+   :description: Planned and developed features of Plumsail Forms for SharePoint - these will soon be available

 Roadmap of Plumsail Forms for SharePoint
 =======================================================